Generating crossmodal gene expression from cancer histopathology improves multimodal AI predictions: RESULTS

-We observe that the uncertainty profile of using synthesized transcriptomic data matches with that of using real transcriptomic data for gradation and survival risk estimation, for different patient demographics and stratification across both cohorts, by performing conformal prediction (CP) as described in Methods.
-For the entire test set population in TCGA-GBMLGG cohort, gradation uncertainty increases from 0.407 to 0.413 when synthesized data is used and the survival risk estimation uncertainty reduces from 0.446 to 0.438 (Figure \ref{fig_gbmlgg_res}.a.i).
-For TCGA-KIRC, gradation uncertainty increases from 0.292 to 0.334 and the survival risk uncertainty increases from 0.898 to 0.909 (Figure \ref{fig_kirc_res}.a.i).
-However, the changes in uncertainty are not significant proving the similarity in uncertainty profile (Wilcoxon rank-sum test $p$-value $>0.05$, supplementary Tables \ref{result_grade}, \ref{result_risk}).
-Similarly for the different demographic groups for both cohorts, the uncertainty profile remains similar for real and synthesized transcriptomic data with no significant difference in uncertainty (Wilcoxon rank-sum test $p$-value $>0.05$, supplementary Tables \ref{result_grade}, \ref{result_risk}).
-It is observed that for a few population groups across both cohorts, the required coverage has not been met, because of fewer samples in the calibration set.
-But for many such cases, using synthesized data has increased the coverage at the cost of an insignificant increase in uncertainty (Wilcoxon rank-sum test $p$-value $>0.05$, Figures \ref{fig_kirc_res}.a.i, \ref{fig_kirc_res}.a.ii).
+It may be observed that for a few population groups across some cohorts, the obtained coverage does not always match the desired coverage because of fewer samples in the calibration set.
+These coverage slacks are expected and can be theoretically computed as a function of the cardinality of the calibration set \cite{conformal}.
+We find that all obtained coverages that are less than the desired coverage of 0.9 fall within the expected deviation for the corresponding calibration set size of the demographic group (Supplementary Tables \ref{s-data_demo}, \ref{s-table_deviation}).
+For many such cases, using synthesized data has increased the coverage at the cost of an insignificant increase in uncertainty (Wilcoxon rank-sum test $p$-value $>0.05$, Supplementary Tables \ref{s-result_GBMLGG}, \ref{s-result_GBM}, \ref{s-result_KIRC}, \ref{s-result_TUCEC}, \ref{s-result_CUCEC}).
 As risk estimation directly uses the transcriptomic data for prediction and not just for co-attention, such differences in obtained coverage are expected even for minimal differences in the gene expression levels between the synthesized and real transcriptomic features.
-Thus, the uncertainty estimates help to understand the extent to which we may rely on the predictions, like the survival risk bounds.
-Additionally, the cancer grade conformal sets provide a range of alternative grades to consider before making the final decision.
+Moreover, the uncertainty estimates are derived from conformal sets for gradation and risk bounds for survival estimation, which helps to understand the extent to which we may rely on the model predictions.
+Additionally, the gradation conformal sets provide a range of alternative grades to consider before making the final decision.